-3. Can I Keep a Company Credit Card if I File Bankruptcy?
+3. Can I Keep a Company Credit Card if I File for Bankruptcy?

-Many individuals use separate credit card accounts for their business.
+Many individuals use separate credit card accounts for their businesses.
 So you may wonder if you will lose that credit card in bankruptcy along with all your others.

 Whether or not you can keep this card depends on how the account is set up.
 If the company credit card is set up in the company’s name and you are just an authorized user, you can likely keep the company credit card.
 You are likely to be able to keep the card because, in this case, the debt obligations owed are billed to the company directly.